Verified: July 2026.

 Step 1 — Submit the online application (Day 1, 5 minutes)

-Fill out the application form at militarycontract.pro.
+Fill the form at militarycontract.pro.
 You need:

 - Full name (as in passport, Latin letters OK)

-- Date of birth (must be 18–65)
+- Date of birth (18–65)

 - Citizenship